NoComplyDev/CRTAP/README.md

 One word: redundancy.
 The more people have it, the more likely the archive is to survive long-term.
 Why is this important?
 A lot of the included video content has already been removed from all of Critical Role's public channels and much of the included literature is long out-of-print.
 As the (now large) business that is Critical Role grows, the higher the likelihood that corporate interference will necessitate that more content is removed in future.

+With that being said: 1.4TB and counting is a huge amount of bandwidth to be consistently serving.
+If you download the archive, **seed it**.
+If I don't get enough seeders, I'll eventually have no choice but to take it down.

 ## Included Media